Andorbal/andorbal.github.io/_posts/2015-01-17-aspnet-on-linux-03-project.markdown

 $ npm install -g generator-aspnet gulp nodemon bower
 {% endhighlight %}

 When this completes, you'll have Yeoman and Gulp installed.
-We've talked about Yeoman, but we'll get to Gulp, nodemon, and bower later.
+We've talked about Yeoman, but we'll get to Gulp, nodemon, and Bower later.

 Create the application
 ----------------------